 Learn more about building a Dashboard.

-Before you can start visualizing feedback from a survey, it needs to be added as a data source in Dashboard.
+Before you can start visualizing feedback, it needs to be added as a dataset in Dashboard.

-The Data Source selector shows you a list of your surveys and other data sources.
-When you add a data source, Alchemer will automatically review the data source structure and set up the response data in the best way for visualization.
+The dataset selector shows you a list of your surveys and other sources.
+When you add a dataset, Alchemer will automatically review the structure and set up the response data in the best way for visualization.

-For this reason, we recommend waiting to add a source until your survey design is complete and you’ve started collecting real responses.
+For this reason, we recommend waiting to add a dataset until your survey design is complete and you've started collecting real responses.

 Once you’ve created a chart, you can add, or “pin”, it to a new or existing dashboard.